 Traditional “banana boat” recipes are a campfire favorite with melted chocolate and marshmallows baked into split bananas.
 Here we use cacao nibs for a healthy hint of chocolate (also full of antioxidants), and nut butter with goji berries for a creamy sweetness.

 Unsweetened shredded coconut and hulled hemp seeds provide a slight crunch with every bite

-This can also be a fun recipe to make with your kids — all it takes are a few simple tasks that develop competency in the kitchen.
+This can also be a fun summer recipe for kids — all it takes are a few simple tasks that develop competency in the kitchen.
 Slicing the banana, spreading the butter, and sprinkling toppings.

 Cooking with your kids is an opportunity to investigate ingredients and each ingredient in this recipe is recognizable as its own food — which of course I LOVE!
 Healthy Banana Boats are full of real food fruit, fiber, plant proteins, nourishing fats, and vitamins and minerals.